natalicot/openTofu/README.md

 ## Workflow

-### Switching to Terraform
+### Using to Terraform

 Initialize the Terraform configuration with workspace support:

 ```

-terraform workspace new default
 terraform init
+terraform workspace list
+terraform workspace new dev

 ```